octopus-network/DRN-sol/README.md

 #### Work process

 Everytime a relayer invokes `claimRewards()` in NearRelayDispatcher.sol, the `distributeRewards()` will be used.
-It will count all their contributions in the past period of time, and therefore determine the amount of rewards distributed and whether to slash.
+It will count all their contributions in the past period of time, and therefore determines the amount of rewards distributed and whether to slash.

 #### Quit process

-1. If a candidate invokes `quit()` , his staking assets will move to his balance, so he can `withdraw(uint256 amount)` or `withdrawAll()`.
+1. If a candidate invokes `quit()` , his staking assets will be moved to his balance, so he can `withdraw(uint256 amount)` or `withdrawAll()`.
-2. If a relayer invokes `quit()` , he will be delisted immediately, but his staking assets will be frozen for `freezingPeriod`.
-If he did'nt be slashed in that period, then he can invoke `unfreezingToBalance()` to move the staking assets to his balance.
+2. If a relayer invokes `quit()` , he will be delisted from relayers immediately, but his staking assets will be frozen for a `freezingPeriod`.
+If he did'nt be slashed in that period, he can invoke `unfreezingToBalance()` to move the staking assets to his balance then.
 3. Everyone can `withdraw(uint256 amount)` or `withdrawAll()`  their balance.